Everyone knows the Eredivisie is a conveyor belt of great playing talent.

 Left for: VfB Stuttgart in 2014

-This Serbian winger was signed to replace Tadic; the similarity of nationality and position seemed too perfect a fit, and he struggled in his debut season, barely playing and failing to score at all.
+This Serbian winger was signed to replace Tadic; the similarity of nationality and position seemed too perfect a fit, and he struggled in his debut season, barely playing and failing to score.

 The tough experience steadied him, though, and a much more promising sophomore campaign saw him score 12 times and earn a move to Stuttgart.
-Like Bacuna, Kostic is not exactly a household name.
-He did, however, convince Hamburg to break their transfer record in 2016 and pay £11.9m for his services.
-Eintracht Frankfurt is Kostic’s current club and he was included in Uefa’s Europa League Squad of the Season in 2018/19 following a campaign in which they reached the semi-finals.
+His form convinced Hamburg to break their transfer record in 2016 and pay £11.9m for his services.

 8. Arjen Robben